Greece Moments Greece Moments

 • #8 Nafpaktos: The Charming Port City

-• #9 Trizonia: Island idyll in the Gulf of Corinth
+• #9 Trizonia: An island idyll in the Gulf of Corinth

-• #10 Galaxidi: Picture-perfect place of Central Greece
+• #10 Galaxidi: A picture-perfect town in Central Greece

 • #11 Oracle of Delphi